Regularly Scheduled Series (Grand Rounds)

 Disclosure of Relevant Financial Relationships

-All individuals with control over content for activities certified for credit must inform learners prior to the beginning of an activity whether relevant or no relevant financial relationships exist.
-When disclosing financial relationships to the learner, the individual's name, the name of the commercial interest(s) and the nature of the relationship with the commercial interest must be given.
+Prior to the beginning of each session, disclosure for the planning committee and speakers must be made to the audience.
+When disclosing financial relationships to the learners, the individual's name, the name of the commercial interest(s) and the nature of the relationship with the commercial interest must be given.
 When there is no relevant financial relationship, learners must be informed that no financial relationship exists.
 Disclosure must never include trade names or product group messages.
+Anyone refusing to disclose relevant financial relationships will not be allowed to plan or present at the activity.

 It is important to demonstrate that evaluation data are used in planning CME activities.
 Standardized evaluation forms are provided by our office.
 Each evaluation form should be adjusted to meet individual activity goals and needs.
 If another evaluation method is used for an activity, a sample must be provided with the initial activity application.